turingschool/front-end-curriculum/lessons/module-2/oop-1.md

 # The keyword `this`

-The keyword `this` is commonly used inside functions and objects - just as our examples have shown.
-Since the keyword of `this` can be confusing in JavaScipt, here are a couple of definitions to help clarify:
+The keyword `this` is commonly used inside functions and objects - just as our examples abovehave shown.
+Since the keyword of `this` can be confusing in JavaScript, here are a couple of definitions to help clarify:

 * `this` refers to the current context (or owner) of the code being executed
 * `this` refers to the object on which the current function is called